Tharakcode/Accident-Detection-and-Alert-System/README.md

 # Accident-Detection-and-Alert-System
 Developed a cutting-edge Accident Detection and Alert System using a Nano microcontroller, GPS module, and SIM module to enhance vehicle safety and emergency response.
 This system provides real-time collision detection and immediate alerts to improve response times and ensure driver and passenger safety

-## Overview
-This project implements an **Accident Detection and Alert System** using an Arduino Nano microcontroller, a GPS module, and a GSM module.
-The system detects collisions based on acceleration changes and sends real-time SMS alerts with the vehicle's GPS location to emergency contacts.

 ## Hardware Required
 - Arduino Nano
 - GPS Module (e.g., NEO-6M)